 There is no short, easy answer to this question.
 YES, there are cases where you may need to repair your car after an accident before you can drive it again.
 NO, most of the time you do not “have” to repair your car after an accident, but your decision on the matter can be complex.
-During a free consultation, the personal injury lawyers at Douglas and London often explain the pros and cons of repairing a vehicle, depending on a prospective client’s precise situation.
+During a free consultation, the New York City personal injury lawyers of Douglas & London often explain the pros and cons of repairing a vehicle, depending on a prospective client’s precise situation.

 Here are several points to consider:

 You don’t have to repair your car after a car accident, but you may need to report it.

 The New York State Vehicle and Traffic Law requires that you submit an accident report for any automobile accident resulting in property damage of $1,000 or more and if anyone was physically injured.
 You have up to 10 days from the date of the accident to file your report.
 Insurance company policies may also dictate that you file it within a certain timeframe, regardless of who was at fault.
 Following proper protocol becomes important, should you wish to file a lawsuit to recoup your losses.

 You don’t have to repair your car after a collision, but it may not be legal to drive it.

 Responsible drivers have a duty to ensure they are operating safe motor vehicles that do not jeopardize others on the roadways.
 If an officer pulls you over, the insurance company learns you were driving a dangerous vehicle, or you get involved in another accident, your insurance can be invalidated for driving a car that they would have deemed “unroadworthy.”